MDAnalysis/UserGuide/doc/source/topology_system.rst

     pdb.angles

-Both of these methods add the new objects to the assocated master :class:`~MDAnalysis.core.topologyobjects.TopologyGroup` in the Universe.
+Both of these methods add the new objects to the associated master :class:`~MDAnalysis.core.topologyobjects.TopologyGroup` in the :class:`~MDAnalysis.core.universe.Universe`.

 --------------------------